 No More Offices?

 Office space is expensive and often difficult to rent.
 With the explosion of technology that can be used to communicate between employees, is there a need for the office?
 Productivity applications such as Dropbox, Google Drive, Slack, and Zoom are just a few apps that can integrate with your company’s workflow seamlessly.
-Employees can work from wherever they please, whether that be in a coffee shop or at home.
+Employees can work wherever they please, whether in a coffee shop or at home.
 With no restrictions on location, remote companies can target top talent from all over the world.
 This trend has been seen as a result of the pandemic, with many companies giving employees the option to continue working from home.

 The Gig Economy is Here to Stay

 The new generation of the workforce consisting of millennials and Gen Z is leading the charge.
 Many people in this digital age are now choosing freelancing instead of the traditional jobs.
 Due to the rise of technology, many millennials and Gen Z members have dismissed the idea that having a traditional job will equate to a successful life.
 These generations have taken a favor to non conventional ideas of working such as being a freelancer or a digital nomad.
 In this digital age, being connected with others has never been easier than before.
 In the years coming we will see the rise of many companies who utilize the gig economy like Uber and Airbnb.
-Perhaps in the future, the “gig economy” will become “the economy”.
+Perhaps the “gig economy” will become “the economy” in the future.
 The world is changing around us and so should we.